fengxia41103/myblog/content/dev/crawler.md

 <img class="center-block" src="/images/crawler.jpg"/>
 </a>

-Besides the old school "PlainUtility", we have introduced two upgrades &rarr; "TorUtility" and "SeleniumUtility".
+Besides the old school `PlainUtility`, we have introduced two upgrades &rarr; `TorUtility` and `SeleniumUtility`.
 Both added a layer of indirection to the puzzle, but also a layer of protection.

 # TOR